Tough stains on dryer vent

 Cleaning

-The answer to 'tough stains on dryer vent' is that common causes include lint buildup, dust, and grease accumulation.
-Symptoms may include reduced airflow, longer drying times, and potential fire hazards.
-Solutions can include DIY cleaning with a dryer vent brush or calling a professional vent cleaning service.
+The answer to tough stains on dryer vent is that they are often caused by lint buildup, debris, or grease.
+Symptoms include reduced airflow, longer drying times, and visible stains or discoloration on the vent.
+Solutions include cleaning the vent regularly, using a dryer vent cleaning kit, or calling a professional vent cleaning service.

 Step-by-Step Guide